amhou/resume/RESUME.md

 * Yearly gross of over $10,000, remaining steady over the last 3 years.
 * Maintain festival website, run registration system, Emcee during event.
 * Manage a team of 8-10 volunteers over the course of the weekend.

+### Climbing Area Maintenance
+* Regularly inspect safety equipment at local climbing areas, replacing it when necessary.

 ### Boy Scouts of America
 *Member, December 2004 - January 2012*